plamenti/blockchain/README.md

 # Building Blockchain In JavaScript #

-The project contains the code for creating a Blockchain and decentralized network in the JavaScript programming language.
+The project contains the code for creating a Blockchain and decentralized network in JavaScript programming language.

 In order ot run the code in the test file:
 ```